igroykt/pywin32service/README.md

 # PyWIN32Service
 Install Python script as Windows Service.
-Compatible with ConfigParser.
+This is a wrapper for srvany and compatible with ConfigParser or any other libraries.
+You can use srvany and create registry keys manually each time or you can use this wrapper that will handle the rest.

 ### Requirements:
 Python 3.x